elunna/recipes/entres/roasted turkey with gravy.md

 CAREFULLY pour the turkey pan drippings into a pot with the gravy mixture (or add
-2 tablespoons of clarified butter or ghee, if the drippings prove hard to transfer).
+2 tbsp of clarified butter or ghee, if the drippings prove hard to transfer).
 Return the gravy to a pot on medium heat and bring to a simmer.